 Wadhwa further commented that what the group missed in committing their fraud effortlessly was the persistent and relentless pursuit resolve of SEC regulations which believed in this focus and also offers punishment to the participants that are involved in microcap fraud schemes.

 Riot announced last Saturday that the new CEO of the company is to be Chris Ensey to reconstruct the company’s senior executives.
-However, announcement failed to mention any charges that will be going up against the former CEO publically.
+However, announcement failed to mention any charges that will be going up against the former CEO publicly.
 It explained how Ensey expects to continue to pursue the exploration of Riot’s digital currency exchange under Coinsquare license.
 It will further expand the opportunities for cryptocurrency business as well as the digital assets.
 The announcement clearly stated John O’Rourke’s resignation, Chairman and CEO.

 If anything, it isn’t the first time you might be hearing Riot’s name involved in legal actions or lawsuits as it isn’t the case.
 Earlier the company was presented with a class action lawsuit.
 As some of you would know, Riot was formerly known as Bioptix, Inc. until October last year.
 The company was involved primarily in the development of veterinary diagnostic tool specialization before it became associated with a new name and a new focus in the technology sector.